View the Presentations from this year’s conference!

 New Attendee Session

-David Johnson & Taryn Thomas, TSHC Board Members
+David Johnson & Taryn Thomas, TN Safety and Health Conference

-New to the Tennessee Safety and Health Conference?
+First time attending the Tennessee Safety and Health Conference?
 If so, this presentation is for you!
 This session will cover what to expect during the event and will be beneficial to your overall conference experience.
 Participants will have the opportunity to ask questions and make great connections that can be valuable throughout the conference.

 Offered on: